 Then Stu came up and we both jumped on him and totally messed him up.
 He complained but I knew he liked being the focus again.

-So started the bromance of Stu and Mike.
+So starts the bromance of Stu and Mike.
 After dinners at both houses, and with approval of both parents, the boys were hanging out constantly.
 When Mike got sick of Stu, he’d dress him down.
 Stu amazed us by actually listening to him.
 They seemed to egg each other on during the bike rides and soon they were swimming in the same lane together.
 They pushed each other in their workouts.
 Scott and I laughed at the mini-me’s, seeing stupid things we had done being repeated.
 Scott and I faced the problem of telling him he couldn’t have a sleepover until he stopped being so gay in bed.

 “What’s gay about it?
 I thought gay was when you were lame.”